WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nevada/SS_ReservoirsObservationSitesa/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Site Specific Amounts* data columns.
 - Assign state agency data info to columns.
-See *NV_ObservationSiteAmounts Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *NV_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *Amount* = **Discharge** as a float in CFS.
     - *ReportYearCV* = year value extracted from **Measure_date**.